The Outworlds: A Starsector Atlas

 The Outworlds: A Starsector Atlas is a 1981 role-playing game supplement for Space Opera published by Fantasy Games Unlimited.

 Contents

-The Outworlds: A Starsector Atlas is a starsector atlas of the Deneb sector for use with FGU's Space Opera game.
+The Outworlds: A Starsector Atlas is a supplement presenting a starsector atlas focusing on the Deneb sector.

 Reception

 William A. Barton reviewed The Outworlds: A Starsector Atlas in The Space Gamer No. 46.
 Barton commented that "If you don't mind paying for the wasted space and you're a SO player or FM to whom the prospect of adventuring on exotic planets such as New Wyoming or Goshlookout is enticing, you may find some points of interest in The Outworlds."